jbm950/pygame_toolbox/README.md

 ##Introduction

-This is a collection of useful code for anyone wanting to work with game making in python.
+This is a collection of useful code for anyone wanting to work with game making in Python.
 Current code deals with menu creation and boardgame like tile usage.
 For details on using the library please refer to the [examples](/examples) page.

 <p align="center"><img src="./welcome_image.PNG" alt="Snowplow logo" title="Pygame Toolbox Image" height="400" width="500" /></p>